MicrosoftDocs/biztalk-docs/biztalk/core/tutorial-using-the-biztalk-adapter-for-tibco-rendezvous-to-receive-data.md

 6. Click **OK**.

-#### Start the orchestration

--   In the [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] Administration console, right-click the orchestration and click **Start** to enlist and start the orchestration.
+7. Right-click the orchestration, and click **Start** to enlist and start the orchestration.

-#### Verify that the application receives a message
+## Step 7: Confirm the application receives a message

--   Open the folder that the file send port is configured to send to and verify that an output document was generated.
+-   Open the folder that the file send port is configured to send to, and verify that an output document was generated.

  The following sequence of events occurs if the document instance is processed successfully: